Stone pseudovarieties: Preliminaries

-If the tree representing the term $t$ has exactly one occurrence of $x$ as a leaf label, then we say that $t$ is \emph{linear in}~$x$.
-We will in general not distinguish between a term and its tree representation.
+The absolutely free $\Omega$-algebra over a set $X$ is denoted $T_\Omega(X)$.
+Its elements are the \emph{$\Omega$-terms} on~$X$, that is, the formal expressions that may be constructed from the elements of $X$ applying formally operation symbols according to their arity: the elements of $X$ are terms and, if $w\in\Omega_n$ and $t_1,\ldots,t_n$ are terms, then so is $w(t_1,\ldots,t_n)$.
+Terms may be represented by labeled trees recursively as follows: the labeled tree of $x\in X$ is a tree reduced to the root, of \emph{non-operation type} which is labeled $x$; for $w\in\Omega_n$ and terms $t_1,\ldots,t_n$, the labeled tree of $w(t_1,\ldots,t_n)$ has root of \emph{operation type} labeled $w$ with (ordered) children which are the roots of the labeled trees of $t_1,\ldots,t_n$, respectively.
+By the \emph{typed shape} of a term we mean the corresponding labeled tree where labels are omitted but the type of node is retained.

-Suppose that $X$ is a topological space and $\Omega$ is a topological signature.
-We may view $T_\Omega(X)$ as a topological space by stating that a net of trees $(t_i)_i$ converges to a tree $t$ if there exists $i_0$ such that, for every $i\ge i_0$, all $t_i$ have the same shape as~$t$ and, for each node of such $t_i$, the net consisting of the labels of that node for $i\ge i_0$ converges to the label of the same node in~$t$.
-Equivalently, $T_\Omega(X)$ is the topological sum of the spaces of all terms with a fixed shape; each such space can be viewed as the product space where, for each node one takes the space of all possible labels of that node.
-Thus, for instance, the shape
+In case $X$ is a topological space and $\Omega$ is a topological signature, we may view the term algebra as the topological sum of the spaces of terms of each typed shape; by the latter we mean the set of all terms of a given typed shape, which is viewed as the direct product of the spaces of possible labels of each individual node.